 The claim that alcohol advertising and sponsorship is the problem is a furphy.

 Curiously, no-one seems to have correctly understood the real implications of this research.
-What this research evokes a deeper, darker concern.
+What this research evokes is a deeper, darker concern.

-The shows that big sports events tend to be associated with violence.
+The research shows that big sports events tend to be associated with violence.
 The same result has been observed elsewhere in the world with large televised soccer matches in France and the UK leading to an increase of admissions to emergency departments.